Breaking Self-Attention Failure: Rethinking Query Initialization for Infrared Small Target Detection: Abstract

 \section{Abstract}

-Infrared small target detection (IRSTD) faces significant challenges due to the low signal-to-noise ratio (SNR), small target size, and complex cluttered backgrounds.
-Although recent DETR-based detectors benefit from global context modeling, they exhibit notable performance degradation on IRSTD.
+Infrared small target detection (IRSTD) faces significant challenges due to low signal-to-noise ratios, extremely small target sizes, and complex cluttered backgrounds.
+Although DETR-based detectors benefit from global context modeling, their query initialization can become unreliable in IRSTD because only a few encoder tokens correspond to targets, while the majority describe the background.
 We revisit this phenomenon and reveal that the target-relevant embeddings of IRST are inevitably overwhelmed by dominant background features due to the self-attention mechanism, leading to unreliable query initialization and inaccurate target localization.
-To address this issue, we propose SEF-DETR, a novel framework that refines query initialization for IRSTD.
-Specifically, SEF-DETR consists of three components: Frequency-guided Patch Screening (FPS), Dynamic Embedding Enhancement (DEE), and Reliability-Consistency-aware Fusion (RCF).
-The FPS module leverages the Fourier spectrum of local patches to construct a target-relevant density map, suppressing background-dominated features.
-DEE strengthens multi-scale representations in a target-aware manner, while RCF further refines object queries by enforcing spatial–frequency consistency and reliability.
-Extensive experiments on three public IRSTD datasets demonstrate that SEF-DETR achieves superior detection performance compared to state-of-the-art methods, delivering a robust and efficient solution for infrared small target detection task.
+To address this issue, we propose SEF-DETR, a novel framework that refines query initialization through Patch-wise Spectral Screening (PSS), Frequency-Routed Examination (FRE), and Reliability-Consistency-aware Fusion (RCF).
+PSS encodes the radial and directional energy distributions of local Fourier spectra and aggregates overlapping patch predictions into a target-relevant density map.
+Guided by this map, FRE performs sparse deformable re-examination after each encoder layer, while retaining content-driven sampling to distinguish true targets from frequency-domain false alarms.
+RCF further re-ranks candidate queries according to spatial–frequency consistency and frequency reliability.
+Extensive experiments on three public IRSTD datasets demonstrate that SEF-DETR achieves superior detection performance over state-of-the-art methods with low computational overhead, providing a robust and efficient DETR-based solution for IRSTD.